 All clauses are negotiable in the lease and can be changed or deleted.
 The warranty clause is of some concern in the event such as an earlier deed reserved all or portion of the minerals.
 You may want to consider either no warranty or limited warranty such as by, through and under lessor.
 Depending on your state, statutes and case law will affect your warranty language.
 You mention a house - is that your home?

-Well, you can always have a mortgage on minerals rights owned.
-The company would only come in and pay any mortgage, lien or taxes if the lessor was in default.
+Well, you can always have a mortgage on mineral rights owned.
+The company would only come in and pay any mortgage, lien, or taxes if the lessor was in default.
 If they are not in default, and not in danger of losing their lease, they would take no action.

 Take two scenarios.